REC

 Phone & Email Script

-"I'm calling to urge [REPRESENTATIVE'S NAME] to oppose any reauthorization of FISA Section 702 that does not include a strong warrant requirement for FBI backdoor searches of Americans' communications."
+"I am calling to urge [Representative's Name] to oppose any reauthorization of FISA Section 702 that does not include a strong warrant requirement for FBI backdoor searches of Americans' communications."

-"A federal court just ruled these warrantless searches unconstitutional.
-Congress should not reauthorize a surveillance program that violates the Fourth Amendment.
-I'm asking [him/her/them] to stand up for Americans' privacy rights and demand real reform before any vote on Section 702 reauthorization."
+"In December 2024, a federal court ruled these warrantless searches unconstitutional, finding the FBI violated the Fourth Amendment.
+Congress should not reauthorize a program a federal judge declared unconstitutional.
+I am asking him to stand up for Americans' privacy rights and demand a warrant requirement before any vote on Section 702 reauthorization."

 "Thank you for your time.
-Can I get a confirmation that this message will be passed along to the Representative?"
+Can I get a confirmation that this message will be passed along to [Representative's Name]?"

 Legal Disclaimer